connorskees/grass/README.md

 `grass` experimentally releases a
 [WASM version of the library to npm](https://www.npmjs.com/package/@connorskees/grass), compiled using wasm-bindgen.
-To use `grass` in your JavaScript projects, just run `npm install @connorskees/grass` to your package.json.
+To use `grass` in your JavaScript projects, just run `npm install @connorskees/grass` to add it to your package.json.
 Better documentation for this version will be provided when the library becomes more stable.

 ## Features